Anthony Davis NBA Playoffs Player Props: Lakers vs. Warriors

 Anthony Davis Insights vs. the Warriors

-- Davis' opponents, the Warriors, have one of the NBA's fastest tempos, ranking fourth with 104.8 possessions per game, while his Lakers average the second-most possessions per game with 104.8.
+- Davis' opponents, the Warriors, have one of the fastest offensive tempos, ranking fourth, averaging 104.8 possessions per game, while his Lakers average 104.8 per game, second-highest among NBA teams.

-- Conceding 117.1 points per game, the Warriors are the 21st-ranked team in the league on defense.
+- Allowing 43.3 rebounds per game, the Warriors are the 15th-ranked squad in the league.

-- On the glass, the Warriors are 15th in the league, giving up 43.3 rebounds per game.
+- Looking at assists, the Warriors are 15th in the NBA, conceding 25.7 per contest.

-- In terms of assists, the Warriors have allowed 25.7 per game, 15th in the NBA.
+- Looking at 3-pointers, the Warriors have given up 12.9 makes per game, 23rd in the NBA.

-- Allowing 12.9 made 3-pointers per contest, the Warriors are the 23rd-ranked team in the league.

 Anthony Davis vs. the Warriors